< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

 On March 28, 1969, the Seattle First (a.k.a.
 Sea-First and Seafirst) National Bank dedicates its new 50-story headquarters at 1001 4th Avenue in downtown Seattle.
 The structure is (in 1969) the largest building in Seattle and the "tallest west of the Mississippi."
-Seattleites call it "the box the Space Needle came in."
-It is also known as the Seafirst Building and, later, 1001 4th Avenue Plaza.
+The building is initially known as the Seafirst Building, though Seattleites sometimes refer to it as "the box the Space Needle came in."
+The name will later be changed to 1001 4th Avenue Plaza and then to Safeco Plaza.

 Seattle First moved its headquarters to the new building, which provides 660,000 square feet of office space, from the Dexter-Horton Building on 2nd Avenue and Cherry (710 2nd Avenue).
 The new tower stood as a symbol of Seafirst's growth.
 It was Seattle's tallest building from 1969 until 1985, when the Columbia Tower bypassed it.
 It is 630 feet (192.03 meters) high.
 The architects were NBBJ (Naramore, Bain, Brady, and Johanson).